MonicaMMartinezV/GrammarPy/README.md

 ## **Implementation**

+Now, in this part of implementation we used Natural Language Toolkit (NLTK).
+The Natural Language Toolkit (NLTK) is a widely used Python library in natural language processing (NLP).
+It provides a range of tools and resources for working with text and performing various NLP tasks such as tokenization, syntactic analysis, part-of-speech tagging, information extraction, among others.
+NLTK also offers an extensive collection of corpora, pre-trained linguistic models, and algorithms to assist in the development of efficient and effective natural language processing applications (Programación en Python - 3.
+Natural Language Toolkit, n.d.).

 The CFG was implemented by using the nltk python module, some changes were done to make it work with the library, the main ones being the definitions of the letters and numbers.
 The module has to have the whole alphabet and numbers digit by digit defined, the same goes for reserved words like “match”, “case” and “print”.

 ```python